Shopify Review: Best Ecommerce Platform for Small Businesses

 Shopify is the best ecommerce platform and multichannel POS for independent retailers and sellers.
 Launching your online store with the platform is as simple as it gets.
 It’s the perfect option for you when you are just starting out—all you need is your inventory and a smartphone.
 As you grow, you can seamlessly transition into Shopify’s higher-tiered plans.

-Shopify provides you with tools to compete with ecommerce giants, such as product reviews, customer live chat, geolocation to change your language or currency based on the visitor’s location, and a customer return portal—and that’s just scratching the surface.
+Using Shopify for your small business provides you with tools to compete with ecommerce giants, such as product reviews, customer live chat, geolocation to change your language or currency based on the visitor’s location, and a customer return portal—and that’s just scratching the surface.
 With several pricing plans, you can start a small online store and grow it to an ecommerce enterprise all on the same platform.